May 7, 2018

 Follow the 10 tips below and see if you don’t start getting comments about your awesome presentation design skills.
 Just watch out, if your co-workers notice you getting good at it they’re likely to start asking for help with theirs!

-1. Don’t Use a Built-In Theme
+1. Don’t Use Built-In PowerPoint Themes

 To illustrate this idea I opened up PowerPoint, grabbed an actual default theme at random, and added some text.